SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational

 \section{Results}

 In this section, the results of the seizure detection experiments conducted on both the Bonn and CHB-MIT datasets are presented.
 For each dataset, the models were trained using the configurations identified during their respective model selection stages.
-During each training phase, 20 \% of the training data was randomly sampled and used as the validation set.
+During each training phase, \SI{20}{\percent} of the training data was randomly sampled and used as the validation set.

-It is reminded that for each results, the model without the SincNet layer is referred to as VAE; whereas, the model incorporating a SincNet layer on top the encoder network, which is the proposal of this work, is referred to as SincVAE.
-It is crucial to note that the primary focus of these experiments is to integrate SincNet into the VAE framework and evaluate its effectiveness in the tackled problem, rather than achieving new state-of-the-art results on the datasets used.
+It is worth noting that for each result, the model without the SincNet layer is referred to as VAE; whereas, the model incorporating a SincNet layer on top of the encoder network, which is the proposal of this work, is referred to as SincVAE.
+It is crucial to mention that the primary focus of these experiments is to integrate SincNet into the VAE framework and evaluate its effectiveness in addressing the problem, rather than achieving new state-of-the-art results on the datasets.